zeyadsalah22/Design-Patterns/README.md

 #### Proxy Pattern
 - **Explanation**: Provides a surrogate or placeholder for another object to control access to it.
 The Proxy Pattern allows you to control access, create, and manage an object indirectly.
 - **Main Points**:
-  - Useful when you need to control access to an object or add additional functionality without modifying the object itself.
+  - Allows to control access to a particular object by performing something before or after the request reaches that object.
-  - Types of proxies:
-    - Virtual Proxy
-    - Protection Proxy
-    - Remote Proxy
-  - Implements different proxy types to add control layers.
+  - The proxy must implement the same interface of the original object.
+  - Manages the life cycle of the service object, and the proxy will work even if the service object isn't ready or available.
+  - Applies open-closed principle, as you can introduce new proxies without changing the service nor the clients.
+  - Chaining of proxies means connecting them in a sequence, where each proxy adds its own behavior before passing the request to the next proxy.
 - **Components**:
   - Subject
   - Proxy